R.E.A.L. Projects Information for Companies & Alumni

 The type of work students will be doing depends on the company sponsoring the project and what their needs are.
 A list of projects will be emailed to students after they register.
 The email will have the company name and a summary of the project.
 Students will be able to rank the projects according to their preference.
 R.E.A.L.
-Projects faculty will assign you to a project and a team.
-Students won't always get their most preferred project, but faculty will do their best to accomodate requests.
+Projects faculty will assign students to a project and a team.
+Students won't always get their most preferred project, but faculty will do their best to accommodate requests.

 Market Research | Publishing Company

 - Project team conducted a S.W.O.T. analysis of new markets for the company to expand into, and created a launch/marketing packet for potential clients in those new markets.

 - Project team created a website to house collected resource information for furloughed employees affected by government shutdowns.